leekleak/leekleak.github.io/content/whacky-corner/scanlator/index.md

 This was the final manga I scanlated before *abandoning* the project.
 It was also an escalation in scope as it was a (staggering) **3** volumes in length.
 And again, I'm **really** happy with it.

+This was also the first and only manga I created a [trailer](https://youtube.com/shorts/NpqvXjkwob8) for, so that's pretty cool.

 ## The process

 It was my first time translating not a manga, but a manhwa.
 Normally that would imply an entirely different format, as most manhwa are **vertical** instead of **horizontal** and, instead of containing pages, manhwa chapters are pretty much just a very long image that you scroll through.
 It's like if manga was **tiktok-ified**.